 Taking a tip from Welty and a professor I had in grad school, Dr. Richard Wertime,for a course on the adolescent experience in American and British literature, I would like you to write a brief memoir--a minimum of three pages / maximum of five--in which you capture a decisive or transformative adolescent experience that "you" have had.
 The experience can be a positive or a negative one, or some mixture of both--there's no limit on how extreme the experience you depict might be.

 c. as realistic and true to the way the event happened as humanly possible

-Please give me a typed hard copy in standard MLA format.
+Please give me a typed hard copy in the following format:

-This assignment is due in my mailbox by Thursday, May 14, 2009.
+The assignment is due in my mailbox on Thursday, January 15, 2009.
 No exceptions for late submissions.
 You will receive a zero.